colintzw/dcgan_learn/README.md

 Following the ReLU paragraph, for Conv1 - Conv3, we use BatchNorm + ReLU (in that sequence) and for Conv4, we use BatchNorm Tanh

+## Learnings after trying to implement it
+- You can move stuff layer by layer to different devices.
+- use `self.to(device)` to move the entire model to the desired device.
+- there is a sneaky part to initialize all model weights to a normal distribution at the start of training.
+- last layer has no batch norm.. almost missed that.

+# Discriminator
+Now is the detective work. what do we want to do?